tbm-2303/OLA3_AI/README.md

     return True

-## example 2new prompt:
+🔹 Improved Prompt (Using the 4 T’s):
-You are a helpful and experienced Python tutor.
+    “You are a helpful and experienced Python tutor.
 Write a Python function to check if a number is prime.
 Be clear, educational, and beginner-friendly.
 Include helpful comments in the code and explain why each step is used.
-This is for someone learning Python who wants to understand how the function works.
+This is for someone learning Python who wants to understand how the function works.”

-## example 2 new response:
 def is_prime(n):
     """
     Check if a number is a prime number.